wolfgangmeyers/aibrush-2/worker/README.md

 These instructions are for how to get a worker node running on a local machine or VM with an Nvidia GPU.
 At least 12GB of VRAM is needed to run the images worker, but 16GB is recommended (needed for zoom functionality)

-Note: Much of this setup is for (https://github.com/nerdyrodent/VQGAN-CLIP)[VQGAN-CLIP]

 Create a new virtual Python environment for VQGAN-CLIP:

 ```sh